Swizec/react-d3js-es6-ebook/manuscript/speed-optimizations.md

 I don't _really_ understand this math, but I sort of know where it's coming from.
 It's the [sine law](https://en.wikipedia.org/wiki/Law_of_sines) applied correctly.
 The part I failed at [when I tried](https://swizec.com/blog/fractals-react/swizec/7233) to do it myself.

-{caption: "Trigonometry that moves our fractal", line-numbers: false}
+{caption: "Trigonometry that moves our fractal", line-numbers: false, format: javascript}
 ```
 const memoizedCalc = function () {
     const memo = {};